 11.3.1 The tank pipe shall be fitted with a DN50 internal vapour return pipe which shall extend from the foot valve/internal safety device to the vapour space.
-The pipe shall be designed to restrict liquid entry and shall be supported so as to withstand any vibration during movement of the rail tank car.
+The pipe shall be designed to restrict liquid entry and shall be supported so as to withstand any vibration during movement of the RTC.